inversion-api/inversion-engine/README.md

 ## Features and Benefits
  * Deploy a secure JSON REST API against your back end database in five minutes without any coding.
+ * All APIs are automatically documented in OAS 3.0.3 (Swagger)
  * Support for MySql, PostgreSQL, Microsoft SqlServer, AWS DynamoDb, ElasticSearch, Azure CommosDb, S3, Redis and many more.
  * Makes structured relational database backed APIs as frictionless as working with an unstructured document store dbs.
  * Database tables are automatically exposed as REST collections endpoints.